With Black Friday around the corner, it's time to get sale-savvy.

 Traditionally, Black Friday sales relate to in-store shopping, and Cyber Monday sales are exclusively online, but over time the distinction between the two has blurred.

-This year Black Friday is on the 24th of November and Cyber Monday is on the 27th of November.
+This year Black Friday is tomorrow (29th of November) and Cyber Monday is on the 2nd of December.

 But you’ve probably noticed that Black Friday sales have started a fair bit earlier this year.